 Debunked: Credit Spreads Expert Nic Chahine quickly addressed the fallacy of dismissing options as opposed to stocks.
 “Options allow investors to control max risk, control time, control level," he said, adding that they also "allow investors to trade expensive tickers even with small amounts.”

 Compared to traditional investing, options give their users the ability to have fewer dollars at risk, and they reduce the need for market timing.

-12. Myth: A Conventional View Is The Only Way To Analyze The Market
+12. Myth: A Short-Sighted View Is The Only Way To Analyze The Market

 "While some of these things are important, they are mere ingredients in an overall recipe," he said.

 “Unfortunately, by myopically focusing on only a few of those ingredients, they allow for some toxic ingredients to make their way into the recipe as well.

 "Those poisonous killers include high fees, high taxes generated [and]…falling prey to fear and greed."